 Most Read News Articles

-GREENVILLE — Funeral arrangements for Larry Garnell Robinson, 60, of Greenville, are pending with Harris Funeral Home, Greenville.
-He died Monday, Oct.
-28, 2019, at Select Medical Hospital, Jackson.
+GREENVILLE — Funeral arrangements for Donald Wiliams, 53, of Greenville and formerly of Indianola, are pending with Byas Funeral Home, Greenville.
+He died Sunday, Jan.
+12, 2020, at St. Dominic Hospital, Jackson.

 Mr. and Mrs. Frederick Adron Belk II of Greenwood announce the engagement and upcoming marriage of their daughter, Merritt Montgomery Belk of Greenwood, to Zachary Ryan Harris of Greenville, son of Mr. and Mrs. Paul Harris of Greenville.